actually-autistic/actually-autistic/README.md

 - Give me the hard truths.
 Though I can be very reactive, it’s important for me to understand that my actions have real consequences and could take me to places I don’t want to see.
 The truth of my behaviour can help me socially as well.
 It might show me how I look to my peers, or how I might hurt others’ feelings by my negative actions.
 - While no one likes negativity or anger, I invite you to take ownership of, and solve the root cause of the problem if it’s within your ability/responsibility.

+Some idiosyncrasies you need to know about me
+- I wear the same outfit day in and day out.
+I have 15 pairs of exactly the same shirt, shorts, pants etc. etc. etc. Part of it is minimilaism, but part of it is removing the mental load from my brain.
+It's one less decision to make.
+- I have sensory issues.
+Too much noise, too loud, for too long, and I start to shut down.
+The same goes for bright lights, and warm temperatures.
+- I don't like being touched, especially when I'm not expecting it, and especially not on my face.
+- You will frequently find me wearing hat and a backpack.
+Both of these items are a source of comfort, and I get anxious if I don't have one or the other.
+- I don't like eye contact, ever, but I will make a conscious effort to mak eye contact with you anyway.
+- I will frequently cover my mouth with my hands, jiggle my leg, or twiddle my fingers.
+These are known as 'stims' or 'stimming'.
+It helps me cope with stress.

 Main points to remember
 - I try to do the best, and be the best at everything I attempt.
 This means that if you’ve had a less than positive experience with me, it was most certainly unintentional, and something I want to improve upon.
 You just need to let me know.
 - I’m a person, a direct report, a teammate, a boss, and a messy work-in-progress.
 I’m committed to always getting better at my job, and to become a wiser, kinder and more impactful person.